Bcopeland64/ML-Zoomcamp-Capstone-Project/README.md

 ## Model Predictions

-The image above showcases predictions made by the model, providing a visual insight into its performance. *Screenshot from model prediction from hosted webapp*
+The image below showcases predictions made by the model, providing a visual insight into its performance. *Screenshot from model prediction from hosted webapp*

 !![Screenshot from 2023-11-06 14-01-42](https://github.com/Bcopeland64/ML-Zoomcamp-Capstone-Project/assets/47774770/33480509-e2ec-4ab6-8d6a-1f7ebe6e617d)